255doesnotexist/lintestor/USAGE_en.md

 A `report.json` report would be generated for each package under their respective subfolders.
 Now that the tests are done, check out the aggregated `reports.json` and the Markdown result matrix `summary.md` in the current directory.

-To toggle logging levels, set the `RUST_LOGS` environment variable to one of the following: debug, warn, info, error. `info` is the default logging level.
+To toggle logging levels, set the `RUST_LOG` environment variable to one of the following: debug, warn, info, error. `info` is the default logging level.
 ## Full CLI parameters

 ```sh